serjilyashenko/form-validation-tips/README.md

 ### Notes:

 - includes browswer build in constraint validation
-- inclueds progressive enhancement
-- includes @supports
-- :user-invalid/:user-valid pseudoclases (chrome doesn't supports them (on 2023-09-09))
+- includes @supports to make `:user-invalid/:user-valid` progressive enhancement for chrome (chrome doesn't supports them (on 2023-09-09))
 - no_js/js cases: `<body data-js-enabled='false'>` approach.
 If js is enabled, `:user-valid/:user-invalid` and `:valid/:invalid` are ignored
 - `novalidate` form attribute to disable browser build in constraint validation (disables validation and error messages.
 But :valid/:invalid styling is still applied 🤷🏼‍♂️)